 The Mobile Administration Program (MAP) is generally available to commercially insured patients for whom Sandostatin LAR Depot has been prescribed.
 The program is not available to patients insured by Medicare, Medicaid, or other federal or state programs.
 The program is not available for residents of Massachusetts, Michigan, Minnesota, or Rhode Island.

 Through MAP, a nurse will administer your Sandostatin LAR Depot injections at a time and location convenient for you:

 - You can be confident that you will receive the right dose, at the right time

 - You have the comfort of knowing that a MAP nurse who is trained in the mixing and administration of Sandostatin LAR Depot will come to your home or office to administer Sandostatin LAR Depot

 - The MAP nurse will let your doctor know that you received your injection

 - The MAP nurse will make the next appointment and follow up with a reminder

-This program lets you receive therapy beyond the traditional office hours, if you prefer.
+This program lets you receive therapy beyond traditional office hours, if you prefer.
 Evenings and weekends may be possible too, even when you are traveling out of town.

-You can continue to get your prescription for Sandostatin LAR Depot in the way you normally do.
+You can continue to get your prescription for Sandostatin LAR Depot the way you normally do.
 Insurance coverage for the drug is independent of coverage eligibility for home injections.
 Depending on your prescription coverage, the drug may be shipped to your home or local pharmacy for pickup.
 Once you have obtained the medication the way you normally do, a nurse will then come to your home to administer the injection.

 Yes.
 Office visits and biochemical testing will still occur at appropriate intervals, as determined by your doctor.
 The MAP is for the administration of Sandostatin LAR Depot only and does not take the place of regularly scheduled visits with your doctor.